About soundSCAPE

 soundSCAPE Composition and Performance Exchange gathers early-career participants and world-class faculty artists to support young composers through the commissioning and performance of their works, to broaden young performers’ musical experiences by engaging in lessons, coachings, workshops, and concerts that promote creativity and blur traditional performer-composer roles, and to connect participants with their global peers while exploring the language and practice of contemporary music. soundSCAPE is an international festival that emphasizes inclusivity.
 Students of all backgrounds and nationalities are encouraged to apply.

-Aiyun Huang, Artistic Director
+Lisa Cella, Artistic Director

 Nathanael May, Founder